 Early Exhibits were printed in a variety of styles and were classified as W-Cards in the American Card Catalog.
 They probably don’t really belong there based on how we classify cards today.
-These days, we classify W-Cards as strip cards and, well, Exhibits aren’t that.
+These days, we classify W-Cards as strip cards and, well, Exhibits definitely aren’t that.

-From 1939-46, a set of Exhibits were printed with special greetings on them.
+Many sets were offered in the 1920s.
+Then, from 1939-46, a set of Exhibits were printed with special greetings on them.
 Those are called Salutations Exhibits.
 And following that, another style of Exhibits without the greetings were printed from 1947-66.

 All of these types, by the way, are merely the baseball Exhibits.
 Plenty of other Exhibits featuring boxers, wrestlers, and movie stars were also created during this time.
 There is no shortage of Exhibit sets out there.

 Exhibits are often among the more affordable cards of players.
 That isn’t always the case as some can be expensive.
 But in general, Exhibits are cheaper than things like tobacco and caramel cards.